Fatehpur Sikri

 The khanqah of Sheikh Salim Chishti existed earlier at this place.
 Akbar's son, Jahangir, was born in the village of Sikri to his favourite wife Mariam-uz-Zamani in 1569, and, in that year, Akbar began construction of a religious compound to commemorate the Sheikh who had predicted the birth.
 After Jahangir's second birthday, he began the construction of a walled city and imperial palace here.
 The city came to be known as Fatehpur Sikri, the "City of Victory", after Akbar's victorious Gujarat campaign in 1573.

 After occupying Agra in 1803, the East India Company established an administrative centre here and it remained so until 1850.
 In 1815, the Marquess of Hastings ordered the repair of monuments at Sikri.

 Because of its historical importance as the capital of the Mughal Empire and its outstanding architecture, Fatehpur Sikri was awarded the status of UNESCO World Heritage Site in 1986.

 History

 Archaeological evidence points to settlement of the region since the Painted Grey Ware period.
-According to historian Syed Ali Nadeem Rezavi, the region flourished under Sunga rule and then under the Sikarwar Rajputs, who built a fortress when they controlled the area from 7th to 16th century, until the Battle of Khanwa (1527).
+According to historian Syed Ali Nadeem Rezavi, the region flourished under Sunga rule and then under Sikarwar Rajputs, who built a fortress when they controlled the area from 7th to 16th century, until the Battle of Khanwa (1527).
 The area later came under the rule of the Delhi Sultanate and many mosques were built at the place which grew in size during the period of the Khalji dynasty.

+Pre-Mughal period

+Excavations at Birchhabili Tila, on the southeast bank of a former lake, indicate the presence of a settlement as far back as the 6th century CE.
+The oldest layer, dating to the 6th through 9th centuries, contained various remains of buildings, including brick walls, building foundations, one dressed sandstone pillar, and a man-made pit also made of sandstone.
+A broken sculpture of the Jain goddess Ambika dated stylistically to the 6th or 7th century, along with the stone pillar and a two-letter inscription in the Brahmi script, indicates the presence of a Jain shrine here during this period.
+Other finds from this layer included various pottery fragments, game pieces, writing tablets, moulds, glass and iron bangles, and a spearhead.